Taking a Look at the Science Behind Positive Affirmations

 We know that practicing daily affirmations is an effective way to make positive changes within your life.
 Now science has confirmed it too!

 Researchers wanted to test out the testimonials from users of positive affirmations to confirm that they do work.
-There was already anecdotal evidence that affirmations help us to:
+There's already anecdotal evidence that affirmations help us to:

 - Reduce stress levels and rumination